andybp85/andybp85.github.io/src/pages/about/about.md

 definitely not for the kind of breaking-the-back-button behavior that's all the rage these days.

-Honestly, the thing I hate most about JS is what the community has decided on as the "standard style".
+Honestly, the thing I hate most about JS is what the community has decided on as the "standard style" (and don't get me started on Prettier).
 Rather than get into exactly why, I'll just post some links below that I think explain my thoughts for me.

 * [Linux kernel coding style: Indentation](https://www.kernel.org/doc/html/v4.10/process/coding-style.html#indentation)
 * [Hissp Style Guid](https://hissp.readthedocs.io/en/latest/style_guide.html)